Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Can you sleep next to a snoring partner?

-Do you like the television, radio, or lights on while you sleep?
+Do you like having the television, radio, or lights on while you sleep?

 Do you shower before going to bed?